mech/Learning-Notes/FrontEnd/JavaScript/React/Testing.md

 1. It tests component in isolation - we don't have to worry about child dependencies.
 2. It's faster - you avoid the DOM entirely.

+Mount rendering:

+1. Mount all children, good for interaction testing